sgbaird-5DOF/interp/README.md

 ## Getting Started
 ### Quick Installation
-The quickest way to install the code is downloading and unzipping the [latest release](https://github.com/sgbaird-5DOF/interp/releases/) or [latest version](https://github.com/sgbaird/interp5DOF-paper/archive/refs/heads/main.zip), add all subfolders of `interp` to the path via `addpath(genpath(.))`, and make sure it's working by running [`interp5DOF_test`](code/interp5DOF_test.m).
+The quickest way to install the code is downloading and unzipping the [latest release](https://github.com/sgbaird-5DOF/interp/releases/) or [latest version](https://github.com/sgbaird/interp5DOF-paper/archive/refs/heads/main.zip), add all subfolders of `interp` to the path via `addpath(genpath("."))`, and make sure it's working by running [`interp5DOF_test`](code/interp5DOF_test.m).
 For additional details or development instructions, see [advanced installation](https://github.com/sgbaird-5DOF/interp/edit/master/README.md#advanced-installation).

 ### Basic Usage
 See [interp5DOF.m](code/interp5DOF.m), which is a high-level function for Gaussian Process Regression (GPR), barycentric, nearest neighbor (NN), and inverse-distance weighting (IDW) interpolation.
 This involves importing/generating data and computing an interpolation.